Traumatic Brain Injury & Concussion Treatment that Gets Results

 TBI or Concussion can be hard to diagnose, as your symptoms can range from mild to severe.
 In milder cases, you may have only a brief change of mental state.
 Additionally, you can have a mild TBI and not experience loss of consciousness.

 Severe cases of TBI can result in long periods of unconsciousness, even coma or death.
-People with severe TBI must be hospitalized, sometimes long-term.
-They may need rehabilitation for memory, learning, coordination, speech, other senses, and even emotions.
+In the worst cases, people with severe TBI must be hospitalized, sometimes long-term.
+In these situations, the patient may need rehabilitation for memory, learning, coordination, speech, other senses, and even emotions.

 So, whether it’s severe, mild, or somewhere in between, a traumatic brain injury can affect all aspects of your life: relationships, work, even the ability to complete routine daily activities.